Qualitywatch

 Planned hospital care and diagnostic test waiting times

-• 6.33 million people were waiting to start elective care in January 2023.
-This is lower than the overall waiting list of 7.58 million because some people are waiting for multiple treatments.
+- 6.39 million people were waiting to start elective care in July 2024, similarly to the previous month.
+This is lower than the overall waiting list of 7.62 million because some people are waiting for multiple treatments.

-• There is an objective to have no more people waiting over 65 weeks to start consultant-led elective treatment by March 2024 (except where patients choose to wait longer).
-There were over 92,000 waits this long in January 2024.
-After many months of minimal progress, meeting the target is very unlikely.
+- There is a revised objective to have no more people waiting over 65 weeks to start consultant-led elective treatment by September 2024 (except where patients choose to wait longer), replacing the original objective for this to happen by March 2024.
+There were 50,900 waits over 65 weeks in July 2024, a drop of over 7,000 on the previous month.

-• 26% of people waited over six weeks for a diagnostic test in January 2024.
-This is far beyond the 1% target, as well as the objective of 5% by March 2025.
+- 22% of people waited over six weeks for a diagnostic test in June 2024.
+This is a slight improvement on the previous month, but is far beyond the 1% target, as well as the objective of 5% by March 2025.

-For more information, see our treatment waiting times and diagnostic test waiting times indicators
+For more information, see our treatment waiting times and diagnostic test waiting times indicators.
+For information on the recategorisation of community service pathways, see the NHS statistical press notice.

 Cancer waiting times

-• In January 2024, 44% of patients who had their first treatment for cancer following an urgent GP referral waited longer than two months.
-This is the second-worst performance on record, and is far away from the target of only 15% of patients waiting this long.
+- In July 2024, 38% of patients who had their first treatment for cancer following an urgent GP referral waited longer than two months, a marginal improvement on the previous month.
+This is far from the historic target of only 15% of patients waiting this long, which has only been met once since April 2014.

-• In December, NHS England began publishing new cancer waiting time standards.
-For the new standard concerning two-month waits from an urgent suspected cancer referral, or breast symptomatic referral, or urgent screening referral, or consultant upgrade to a first treatment for cancer, 38% waited longer than the target time.
-This also represents the second-worst performance on record for this standard.
+- In December, NHS England began publishing new cancer waiting time standards.
+For the new standard concerning two-month waits from an urgent suspected cancer referral, breast symptomatic referral, urgent screening referral, or consultant upgrade to a first treatment for cancer, 32% waited longer than the target time to begin treatment in July 2024.
+This is down slightly from June 2024, moving performance towards from the new objective of reducing this proportion to 30% by March 2025.
 The 15% standard has not come close to being met during the period for which records are available.

 For more information, see our cancer waiting time targets indicator.
-The statistics for this month have been derived from NHS England’s commissioner-based cancer waiting times data extract.
+Data for the first cancer chart from April 2023 onwards has been derived from NHS England’s commissioner-based cancer waiting times data extract.
 This is due to changes in the cancer waiting times standards which have led to changes in the published national-level data.

 Emergency care